cssinjs/jss/docs/ssr.md

 2. Rehydration.

-  Once js on the client is loaded, components initialized and your jss styles are regenerated, it's a good time to remove server-side generated style tag in order to avoid side-effects.
-[Example in react](https://github.com/jsstyles/examples/blob/gh-pages/react-ssr/src/client.js)
+  Once js on the client is loaded, components initialized and your jss styles are regenerated, it's a good time to remove server-side generated style tag in order to avoid side-effects, [example in react](https://github.com/jsstyles/examples/blob/gh-pages/react-ssr/src/client.js).

 [Here](http://jsstyles.github.io/examples/react-ssr/dist/index.html) is a live demo with react, ssr and react-jss.